petervflocke/lcdmonitor/PROJECT_PLAN.md

   Resolved decisions

     - PyYAML is added for config parsing; maintain strict mypy coverage.
-    - Default layout emits up to 12 telemetry lines with Arduino-side scrolling.
+    - Default layout emits a metadata line plus up to 11 telemetry lines; the metadata (`META interval=<seconds>`) lets Arduino scale its watchdog while the remaining lines feed the scroll buffer.
     - GPU support prefers `pynvml` with an `nvidia-smi` fallback when NVML is unavailable.

 ### Phase 6: Commands UI & Execution (multi-step)